 - 4—Prepare communication tools and set up a support system.

 The people around you can be great resources in recovery.
 Surround yourself with people who support your goals.

 Peer support and 12-Step groups can be highly beneficial during recovery to aid in relapse prevention.
-The Journal of Addictive Disorders publishes that people actively participating in Alcoholics Anonymous (AA), a self-help 12-Step program, were more likely to remain abstinent over those who did not.
+The Journal of Addictive Disorders indicates that people actively participating in Alcoholics Anonymous (AA)—a mutual support, 12-Step program—were more likely to remain abstinent over those who did not.5

 In the same respect, consider a list of consequences as well.
 Write down what may happen if a relapse does occur.
 Will you lose your job, your house, or your family?
 Could you go to jail?
 A list of the potential consequences of addiction can serve as a reminder of why sobriety is the better option.

 A relapse prevention plan can serve as a way to improve all aspects of life and hold yourself accountable.
 Refer back to the plan often to remind yourself why you are doing this and how to keep it up.
 The plan may change with time and as you identify new or different areas of your life that you may wish to focus on.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) publishes that being aware and taking note of early warning signs of stress can be extremely helpful in working to prevent relapse.6 In addition, having a strong “action plan” in writing can be a great resource.
 The action plan should offer guidance and be a tool for accomplishing and holding fast to your goals in recovery.

 Below is a sample of a relapse prevention plan that can serve as a guideline when writing your own.